The USA 1837 CE

 The USA has continued to acquire vast new territories, by war and purchase, taking the nation right to the Pacific.
 The construction of the railroads plays a vital part in this expansion (the transcontinental line is opened in 1869).
 By 1850, most Native Americans have been relocated west of Mississippi, and as whites encroach across the great river into Indian lands, the conflicts continue, with the US army constantly on alert and in action.

 After the 1830s, tensions between the “slave” states in the south and “free” states in the north caused political compromise to break down, and led eventually to a bitter Civil War (1861-5) which convulsed the nation.
-The North’s victory leads to an end to slavery, but for the south, the Civil War has been followed by a difficult period of reconstruction, which will leave lasting resentments.
-The southern states have little share in the dramatic economic expansion which the rest of the country experiences.
+The North’s greater wealth and manpower leads to victory and an end to slavery.

 This period has seen unprecedented industrial expansion.
 The demand for labour has sucked in millions of new immigrants, and new cities have arisen, and older ones expanding out of all recognition.